Maintenance and Care of the Hearing Aids

 Your hearing aids are designed to resist moisture and perspiration; however, maintenance and care of your hearing aids is important to sustaining excellent performance and long life of the hearing aids.
 If your hearing aids are exposed to water, sweat, or excess dust, the aids must be cleaned and dried.

-Cleaning Thin Tubes and Domes
+Cleaning your Mach I Thin Tubes and Eartips

 Hearing Aids Storage